pymc-devs/pytensor/doc/tutorial/shape_info.rst

 - You can use the :class:`SpecifyShape`\ :class:`Op` to add shape information anywhere in the graph.
 This allows to perform some optimizations.
-In the following example, this makes it possible to precompute the Pytensor function to a constant.
+In the following example, this makes it possible to precompute the PyTensor function to a constant.

 >>> import pytensor